 The only sitcom on the list, How I Met Your Mother (unlike Friends) really overstayed its welcome.
 Of course I never stopped watching the show, but it often felt like a drag in its final years.
 The series finale was a severe anticlimax, as it negated years of characters development in service of the writers’ original plan (which simply didn’t make sense anymore).
 The show just left a bad taste in my mouth, and I wish it ended years prior when it was still on a thrilling creative high.

 This one is debatable, but as much as I love Jack Bauer, I can’t help feel that his adventures should have ended a long time ago.
 Unlike many people, I did not enjoy Jack’s return last season with the event-series Live Another Day.
 Although I’ll never get bored of the real-time gimmick, the mini-series just didn’t offer anything new in the world of spy hijinks.
-I do hope the rumours of another season are false, as I don’t want to see the show keeps replaying the same beats over and over again.
+I do hope the rumors of another season are false, as I don’t want to see the show keep replaying the same beats over and over again.
 Jack deserves better.

 Plain and simple, Weeds should have ended at season three with Nancy Botwin burning her suburban hometown to the ground.
 Sure there were lots of great individual episodes after that, but all in all, the show’s original charm was swiftly lost when the soccer mom ditched her plastic suburbia.
 In fact, the dramedy became so forgettable, I barely remember how it eventually ended.
 Not cool writers!